ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/RemoveWatermark.md

 `expression` - A variable that represents a [ApiDocument](../ApiDocument.md) class.

-## Parametrs
+## Parameters

 This method doesn't have any parameters.

 ## Returns